 Too much attention on next generation reactor designs that might or might no happen decades in the future is also drawing away focus, funding and attention from technologies which exist today and are ready to scale.
 While globally there are currently about 437 nuclear reactors with a total generating capacity of 368 GW (+3GW in 2023), the world has added 473 GW of renewable generation capacity in 2023 alone - most of it cheaper than any existing alternatives.

-No matter my reservations against next-gen nuclear technology, I am most acutely worried that the promise of salvation decades into the future from a not yet existing solutions is going to be used once again as an excuse to avoid doing what can and should be done right now.
+No matter my reservations against next-gen nuclear technology, I am most acutely worried that the promise of salvation decades into the future from a not yet existing solution is going to be used once again as an excuse to avoid doing what can and should be done right now.